In this blog I will try to answer these 3 questions:

 - What happens if I get this wrong?

-What is a VA rating?
+What is a Volt-Ampere rating?

+So what’s a Volt-Ampere rating?
 Power monitoring includes two important readings: voltage and current.
 Both are needed in order to calculate the various parameters we might be interested in, including active power, reactive power, apparent power, power factor, power demand, and so on.

 The voltage measurement is rather straightforward; the voltage lines connect to the power meter and internal circuitry measures the voltage and waveform.
 As long as the voltage doesn’t exceed the maximum voltage the meter can handle, or fall under some minimum threshold, the meter will be able to get its voltage reading.